 To do this simply open any Feedback item and click the three dots button in the top right corner of the item, and select "Connect to items" from the menu.
-Then select the Product, Section, and Feature that you would link to link the feedback to.
+Then select the Product, Epic, and Feature that you would link to link the feedback to.

-Back in your connected Workspace, you will now be able to see the feedback item that has been connected to the Section/Feature selected inside the Feedback tab in the item's Properties panel.
+Back in your connected Workspace, you will now be able to see the feedback item that has been connected to the Epic/Feature selected inside the Feedback tab in the item's Properties panel.
 With this information on hand, you can more effectively prioritize Feature requests as well as give your team the background information on why this feature is being prioritized.

 Promoting to an item

 In many cases, feedback is given on an existing feature, and therefore should be connected to the relevant item using the “Connect to items” option.
 However, sometimes the feedback is an idea for a new feature that wasn’t yet added to Craft.io.
-To support these cases, we’ve added the ability to promote feedback to a Feature (or Section).
+To support these cases, we’ve added the ability to promote feedback to a Feature (or Epic).
 From the 3 dots menu, click on “Promote to an item”, select the location, and an item will be created in Craft.io app with the details of the feedback.
 The feedback will be then connected to the newly created item.